vernonwu/Delta-Gobang/README.md

 ## Quick Start

-Method 1: Simply double-click the .exe file of a preffered version to run it directly.
+Method 1: Simply double-click the .exe file of a preffered version to run it directly after making sure it is under the same root as the two folders "**image**" and "**music**".

 Method 2: To interpret the sourcecode, see requirements of needed libraries in requirements.txt.
 Install with